Maximizing Asynchronicity in Event-based Neural Networks: Related Work

-Event camera data-based self-supervised representation learning can be broadly categorized into methods that learn only from events and those that incorporate other modalities.
-For event-only pretraining, MEM \cite{klenk2024masked} uses the masked image modeling method \cite{bao2021beit} to event histograms for pretraining.
-Other works \cite{barchid2023exploring,yang2024event} utilize contrastive pretraining with joint embedding architectures \cite{chen2020simple, he2020momentum} on event histograms.
-These methods typically treat event histograms as images and adapt established image pretraining strategies to the event camera domain.
-When learning with other modalities, event data are often paired with conventional intensity images for representation learning.
-In \cite{yang2023event}, contrastive pretraining is explored on event data synthetically converted from RGB images and their source images.
-EVRepSL \cite{qu2024evrepsl} learns representations by exploiting the relationship between intensity images and events recorded simultaneously by ATIS cameras.
-These approaches rely on the correlations between paired visual modalities to guide representation learning.
+Event data SSL can be broadly categorized into methods that learn from events only and those that incorporate other modalities.
+For event-only SSL, MEM \citep{klenk2024masked} uses the masked image modeling method \citep{bao2021beit} to event images for pretraining.
+Other works \citep{barchid2023exploring,yang2024event} utilize contrastive learning with joint embedding architectures \citep{chen2020simple, he2020momentum} on event images.
+These methods typically convert events to images and adapt established image SSL methods to the event domain.
+For SSL with other modalities, events are often paired with intensity images.
+In \citet{yang2023event}, contrastive pretraining is explored on event data synthetically converted from RGB images and their source images.
+EVRepSL learns representations by exploiting the relationship between paired images and events \citep{qu2024evrepsl}.